GiacomoValliPhD/openhdemg/docs/about-us/complete-roadmap.md

 **Release v1.0** &nbsp; :fontawesome-solid-clock:

 The release of Version 1.0 is undoubtedly the most significant achievement for an open-source project like *openhdemg*, signifying a substantial enhancement in the project's completeness and usability.
-With this release, the project has achieved a level of maturity that fulfills the needs of a wide range of users in the field of HD-EMG.
+With this release, the project has achieved a level of maturity that fulfills the needs of a wide range of users in the field of HDsEMG.

 --------------------------------------------

 ### Engagement milestones

 On the engagement side, the milestones aim to enhance the reach and outreach of *openhdemg* and to bring new [contributors](#meet-the-contributors) in the project.
-These milestones focus on expanding the visibility and impact of *openhdemg* within the HD-EMG community and beyond.
+These milestones focus on expanding the visibility and impact of *openhdemg* within the HDsEMG community and beyond.

 **Reach 1** &nbsp; :fontawesome-solid-clock: &nbsp; :fontawesome-solid-calendar-day:

 Planned by end of 2023.
-By leveraging preferred channels such as [Twitter](https://twitter.com/openhdemg){:target="_blank"} and congresses, we aim to engage with new individuals and organizations interested in HD-EMG analysis.
+By leveraging preferred channels such as [Twitter](https://twitter.com/openhdemg){:target="_blank"} and congresses, we aim to engage with new individuals and organizations interested in HDsEMG analysis.
 Target to complete 'Reach 1' = 100 [Twitter](https://twitter.com/openhdemg){:target="_blank"} followers.

 **Outreach 1** &nbsp; :fontawesome-solid-clock: &nbsp; :fontawesome-solid-calendar-day:

 Planned by end of 2023.
 This milestone involves improving documentation, providing tutorials and educational resources, and enhancing user support.
-By achieving these milestones, we aim to empower users with the knowledge and tools they need to effectively utilize *openhdemg* and conduct their own HD-EMG analyses.
+By achieving these milestones, we aim to empower users with the knowledge and tools they need to effectively utilize *openhdemg* and conduct their own HDsEMG analyses.
 Target to complete 'Outreach 1' = cover all the functionalities of the *openhdemg* framework with specific tutorials.

 **Increase contributors 1** &nbsp; :fontawesome-solid-clock: